Premium financing: Interest rate volatility risk

 Since the interest due on the money lent to pay premiums is tied to an index, usually the LIBOR (London Interbank Offered Rate) or Prime if interest rates rise, the total interest charge will rise as well.
 If the policy owner can't afford to pay interest payments then they stand to lose their insurance and be left with significant debt if the surrender value of the policy is less than the balance owed.
 If this becomes the case the client would have not been able to pay the premiums on a non financed policy in any event so as with anything else make sure your can afford the policy.
-Responsible lenders take this risk into account when they do their financial underwriting.
-Typical loan rates are pegged to 1 year LIBOR with a competitive spread of ~ 180 bit/s.
+Lenders may take this risk into account when they do their financial underwriting.
+Typical loan rates are pegged to one year LIBOR with a competitive spread of ~ 180 bit/s.
 Most borrowing rates can be anticipated from 2.5% to 6%; depending on the fluctuation of 1 year LIBOR + the fixed spread.